-Lovely and light, this Fresh Blueberry Yeast Bread is wonderful eaten out of hand with butter or toasted.
+Lovely and light, this fresh blueberry yeast bread is wonderful eaten out of hand with butter or toasted.
 It’s like having the jam in the bread!

 If you’ve ever had fresh blueberries around and you’ve wondered if you could use them in yeast bread, I’m here to tell you that you absolutely can.
 In fact, I’m here to tell you that you absolutely should!
 I loved this bread.
 A lot.
 It was fabulous eaten out of hand with butter.
 It was great toasted.
 It’s like having the jam already in the bread :)

 In order to not completely macerate all the blueberries, you’ll want to keep the kneading to a minimum.
 That said, you do need to add them at the beginning of the dough making process, as it will be impossible to add them once the dough takes shape.
 As such, I left this dough quite moist and only minimally kneaded.